peteroupc/peteroupc.github.io/colorgen.md

 A color stimulus can be represented as a function that describes a distribution of radiation (such as light) across the visible spectrum.
 There are three cases of materials that provoke a color sensation by light:

 - **Light sources.** A source of light can be described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the visible spectrum.
-With three [_color matching functions_](#Light_Source_and_Color_Matching_Functions), that "curve" can be converted to three numbers (called _tristimulus values_) that uniquely identify the light's perceived color.
+With three [_color matching functions_](#Light_Source_and_Color_Matching_Functions) (which model the viewer's visual response to the light source), that "curve" can be converted to three numbers (called _tristimulus values_) that uniquely identify the light's perceived color.
 - **Reflective materials.** The light reflected by a reflective (opaque) material can be described by a _reflectance curve_, which describes the fraction of light reflected at each wavelength of the visible spectrum.
 Finding a material's perceived color requires knowing its reflectance curve, the light source's spectral power distribution, and the color matching functions in use.
 - **Transmissive materials.** The fraction of light that passes through a transmissive (translucent or transparent) material, such as a light filter, can be described by a _transmittance curve_, which is the same as a reflectance curve for the purposes of finding that light's perceived color.